 The reason behind this is that unlike humans, cockroaches don’t need their mouths to breathe.
 Instead, they use spiracles (tiny holes) in their body to inhale and transport oxygen.
 Combine this with the ability to survive without food for a month and you have an insect that can last without its head for up to a week!

-I mean, really fast!
-Picture the Flash but in cockroach form!
-Cockroaches are insanely quick.
-Being prey for a large number of predators, it’s their only defence mechanism.
-These crawling insects can run up to speeds of 1.5 meters per second (2).
-To put things into perspective, the human equivalent is around 200 miles per hour!
+I mean, really fast.
+Cockroaches are incredibly quick.
+As prey to many predators, speed serves as their primary defence mechanism.
+These crawling insects can run at speeds of up to 1.5 metres per second (2).
+To put that into perspective, if scaled to size, the human equivalent would be approximately 200 miles per hour.

 8. Cockroaches can’t actually fly